Cadienvan/Cadienvan.github.io/src/pages/blog/en/iterative-contract-testing.md

 > So, what's wrong with Contract Testing?

 Well, nothing really.
-It's a great metodology, but it's not always enough.
+It's a great methodology, but it's not always feasible.
 The problem with Contract Testing is the manual process needed to take it into action.
 You need to _write_ the contracts, you need to _test_ them, you need to _maintain_ them.
 It's a lot of work, and it's not always easy to keep up with it.
-You have to unveil and discover all your APIs hidden secrets (And _hell_, so many of them can be hidden very well in a decade-old codebase), and that can be time-consuming and error-prone.
+You have to unveil and discover all your APIs hidden secrets (And _hell_, so many of them can be hidden very well in a decade-old codebase!), and that can be time-consuming and error-prone.
 And if you're working on a large codebase with lots of APIs, it can be a real headache.
 If you are lucky enough, you'll need some months to get it done and working.
 If you're not, you'll need years or, worse, you'll never get it done because it will be unreliable and outdated as soon as you start using it.

-_And here comes Iterative Contract Testing._
+_And here comes what we call "Iterative Contract Testing"._

 ## Iterative Contract Testing